Skip to main content

 Typical dose range: Injectable: 1–3 mg daily subcutaneously.
 Topical: 1–3% concentration applied 1–2× daily.

-Route: Subcutaneous injection or topical
+Route: Subcutaneous injection or topical.

 Important note: GHK-Cu requires copper cycling.
 Extended use without cycling can disrupt copper homeostasis.
 Most protocols recommend 8–12 week cycles with equal off-periods.